-To request a permit please send a detailed email (including address, contact information, and species to be removed or planted) to email@example.com [populate subject line to say Permit Request]
+To request a permit please send a detailed email (including address, contact information, and species to be removed or planted) to firstname.lastname@example.org with permit request in the subject line.

 The sudden and deep freeze of November 2014 caused significant damage to many trees in the metro area.
 The Denver City Forester stresses diversity in replanting.
 As of 2015, the top recommended shade trees for Denver's climate include: